SetWindowDisplayAffinity function (winuser.h)

 BOOL SetWindowDisplayAffinity( HWND hWnd, DWORD dwAffinity );

-A handle to the window.
+A handle to the top-level window.
+The window must belong to the current process.

 If the function succeeds, it returns TRUE; otherwise, it returns FALSE when, for example, the function call is made on a non top-level window.
 To get extended error information, call GetLastError.